frdr-dfdr/frdr_docs/docs/en/faq.md

         <div class="faq">
             <a class="faq-question collapsed" data-toggle="collapse" href="#cancelReview" role="button" aria-expanded="false" aria-controls="cancelReview">
                 <div class="d-flex justify-content-between">
-                    <div class="card-title">5.
+                    <div class="card-title" id="5-what-if-i-want-to-cancel-the-review-process-in-the-middle-of-a-review-process">5.
 What if I want to cancel the review process in the middle of a review process?</div>
                     <i class="fas fa-plus"></i>
                 </div>
             </a>